Jay-Vishnoi-28/ID-357-git-evaluation/README.md

 # ID-357-git-evaluation

+## About the Project
-"Welcome to this repository!
-Here, we have created a simple home page that highlights Zehntech.
-Additionally, we have developed a login and registration page on a separate branch.
-Feel free to explore and contribute!"
-In this Index.html file we have displayed Zentech in the center of the page.
+Welcome to this repository!
+In this project, we have created a simple home page that highlights Zehntech, with the Zehntech text centered on the page using CSS.

+Feel free to explore and contribute to the repository.
+The home page is designed to be displayed using a live server.

+Zehntech Technologies Private Limited, Indore.

+---